NixOS/rfcs/rfcs/0078-configuration-file-generators.md

 widespread use of the module system inside `pkgs/`.
 There is also no guarantee that all the configuration files describing interaction of multiple software packages will have a clear choice of reference package.

+Introduce a guideline on making configuration files available to the module system after generation (i.e. avoidance of only putting them in a `let` to add a path reference inside some string; maybe with best practices on naming the corresponding options).
+Does not help with scoping, still needs a non-trivial amount of refactoring.
+Might make other desirable refactorings such as multiple instances of a module marginally harder.

 A complete or partial merge of the module collections of the major currently existing module system based code bases, with internal options for platform